Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Buyer's or seller's market?

-• Nationally, inventory listings measured 4.2 months worth, unchanged from June
+• Nationally, October inventory listings measured 3.7 months worth, down from 4.1 months in September

 • Long-term average for inventory listings is 5 months (according to CREA)